Cangrande I della Scala: Early life

-Cangrande was held in great affection by his father who took the extraordinary step of knighting him while still a child on November 11, 1301.
+Cangrande was held in great affection by his father who took the extraordinary step of knighting him while still a child on 11 November 1301.
 On Alberto's death in 1301, Cangrande was entrusted to the guardianship of his eldest brother Bartolomeo I della Scala, in whose brief reign he probably first met Dante when the poet took refuge in Verona following his exile from Florence.

 Physical appearance and personality

 Investigations following the exhumation of his mummified corpse in 2004 indicate that Cangrande was 1.73 metres (about 5 ft 8 in) tall with a long face, prominent jaw and curly chestnut hair.
-Considerable physical strength and endurance is attested to by the almost ceaseless military campaigns described by contemporary historians and poets.
-He was known for his joviality (also a furious temper on occasions when things were not going his way) and open disposition, fond of discourse with people of all social classes.
+Considerable physical strength and endurance are attested to by the almost ceaseless military campaigns described by contemporary historians and poets.
+He was known both for his joviality and furious temper and for his open disposition, being fond of discourse with people of all social classes.
 He was an eloquent speaker, and argument and debate for its own sake was one of his favourite peacetime pastimes when he was not out hunting or hawking.
 His bravery in battle is well documented; his mercy to defeated foes impressed even his enemies, among them the Paduan historian and dramatist Albertino Mussato, who praised Cangrande's honourable treatment of Vinciguerra di San Bonifacio after the conflict at Vicenza in 1317.
 He was devoutly religious and fasted twice a week in honour of the Virgin Mary, to whom he was especially devoted.